UTBDR Route Updates

 Visit the official UTBDR Facebook Group page for ride reports, photos, and discussions with other riders in your area HERE

-A new version of the UTBDR is available labeled UTBDR-June2025
+A new version of the UTBDR has been released labeled UTBDR-Mar2026

 This update includes a few minor refinements and a few new updates: